- Welcome to the DNP

 To apply, applicants must have a master’s degree in nursing, public administration, business, nursing education, health care administration, social work or another comparable field.
 View all program education, licensing, GPA, and residency requirements.

 Why Boise State?

-At Boise State, you can expect a doctoral program that is:
+At Boise State, you can anticipate a doctoral program that includes: